gamachikin/GameFiles/README.md

 <br>

 ## DMCA Takedown
- If you want **YOUR** game taken down email me proof of ownership of the game and why you want it taken down!
+ If you want **YOUR** game taken down email Me proof of ownership of the game and why you want it taken down!
 Don't just take down the website please!

  Email: [Cartxrr@proton.me](mailto:Cartxrr@proton.me)